Blog

 • Create a rule whereby the first post made by any new member of the community has to be approved by a moderator.

-Automated community moderation tools are helpful if you deal with a large number of members.
-Bettermode lets you block words so you can moderate posts with controversial content efficiently.
+Automated community content moderation tools are helpful if you deal with a large number of members.

-9. Listen to Your Community
+9. Listen to your community

 When conflicts arise, it's important to listen to your community.
 This doesn't mean you change your rules whenever someone complains.
 But if many people have the same issues, you may think about changing the rules.